mulosbron/ArabamDacia/README.md

 ## Purpose
 To develop a system that combines web scraping and machine learning techniques for objective vehicle price prediction in the Turkish automotive market.
 The project aims to provide users with realistic price forecasts while serving as a comprehensive example in the data science field.

-### Key Objectives:
-- Create an automated data collection and updatable data pipeline
-- Intelligently fill missing data and clean the dataset
-- Perform comprehensive comparison to select the optimal regression model

 ## Scope

 ### Technology Stack: